Pre-Production Overview

 During the Production

 Remember that acting is not easy, even under the best of circumstances.
 Have patience and treat actors with respect and consideration.
 Remember, the more professional and organized you are, the more your actors will respect and trust you.
-In turn, this gives them the opportunity to relax and concentrate on their job.
+In turn, this allows them to relax and concentrate on their job.

 • Avoid physically uncomfortable situations.
 Is there a private place for actors to change?